phsmith/rundeck_exporter/README.md

 - Prometheus - http://localhost:9090 (already configured to scrape rundeck_exporter metrics)
 - Grafana - http://localhost:3000 (already configured with Prometheus Datasource and Rundeck Dashboard)

 After provisioning of the docker-compose services, access Rundeck from http://localhost:4440/user/profile and gerate a new API token.
-Place the token at **RUNDECK_TOKEN** environment variable in the **docker-compose.yml** and run `docker-compose up -d` again.
+Place the token at **RUNDECK_TOKEN** environment variable in the **docker-compose.yml** and run `docker compose up -d` again.